LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`SPRKStepSetStopTime()`).
 SPRKStep uses the ARKODE
-      Lagrange interpolation module by default because testing showed that it does a better job of maintaining conservation than Hermite interpolation.
+      Our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.

       On any error return in which one or more internal steps were taken by :c:func:`SPRKStepEvolve()`, the returned values of *tret* and